annaVettoruzzo/AdaptVis/README.md

-# AdaptVis: Spatial Understanding in Vision-Language Models Requires Adaptive Attention
+# Why Is Spatial Reasoning Hard for VLMs?
+An Attention Mechanism Perspective on Focus Areas

-Code and datasets for **AdaptVis: Spatial Understanding in Vision-Language Models Requires Adaptive Attention** [[paper](https://arxiv.org/pdf/2503.01773)].
+Code and datasets for **Why Is Spatial Reasoning Hard for VLMs?
+An Attention Mechanism Perspective on Focus Areas** [[paper](https://arxiv.org/pdf/2503.01773)].

 This code is based on the code of, **What's "up" with vision-language models?
 Investigating their struggle with spatial reasoning** [[paper](https://arxiv.org/pdf/2310.19785)][[code](https://github.com/amitakamath/whatsup_vlms)].